Negative elongation factor: Clinical Significance

 The NELF complex is also possibly a player in the enlistment of gene PCF11 to the stopped Pol II in HIV-1 latency.
-NELF-A may play a role in the phenotype of Wolf-Hirschhorn syndrome (WHS) as it is mapped to the critical area of deletion on the short arm of chromosome 4.
+It was previously thought that NELF-A may play a role in the phenotype of Wolf-Hirschhorn syndrome (WHS) as it is mapped to the critical area of deletion on the short arm of chromosome 4, however later research has indicated that this is not the case.
 Pol II pausing controlled by NELF is a key source of R-loop aggregation in mammary epithelial cells that are BRCA1-deficient, which could ultimately lead to tumorigenesis.